 How to Transfer Files from Android to a Windows Computer Wirelessly

 If you have an email account with Outlook or Gmail, then you may be familiar with either Dropbox or Google Drive.
 These are the most common apps that provide cloud-based file transfer services.
 Cloud storage is the most convenient and least taxing method of keeping your files in sync between your Android device and PC.
 The cloud option is smart to the extent that you will end up having some of the files automatically transferred without having done anything.
 Set up a cloud service on both your devices: Android and PC.
 Use the same credentials to log into the app.
 Regardless of which platform you are on, you will be able to view, edit and copy files that are saved in your cloud account.
 You can also use this feature as a way of backing up your data so that if you lose your Android device, you will be able to access the data stored in the cloud using your PC.

 |Still on the same topic of transferring data using cloud-based services: if you have very large files that you want to transfer, you may consider using FileWhopper.
 The program lets you share large files of ANY SIZE with no limits.
 It is also secure and fast to use.
 All you have to do is follow the simple instructions below and enjoy the convenient service:

 - Select the large file or folder you wish to send and get a price quote.

-- Download a small FileWhopper app and use it when uploading your data to the server.
+- Download the small FileWhopper app and use it when uploading your data to the server.

-- Once the upload has started you can copy the download link together with password and share with the intended recipient.
-Please note that you should save and share the password generated in the upload app with your recipient so that he could decrypt and download a file.
+- Once the upload has started, you can copy the download link together with the password and share them with the intended recipient.
+Please note that you should save and share the password generated in the upload app with your recipient so that they could decrypt and download the file.
 The app supports simultaneous upload and download.